A flower growing through a crack in the pavement symbolizing trauma-informed care and resilience.

 Many justice-involved juveniles and adults have a trauma history.
-Through the Graduate Certificate in Trauma-Informed Care, you will develop the empathy and professional skills to support justice-involved individuals.
+Through the Graduate Certificate in Trauma-Informed Care, criminal justice master’s degree students develop empathy and professional skills to support justice-involved individuals.
 Maximize your master’s and indicate to employers an advanced level of understanding about trauma.

-This certificate can be taken concurrently with the Master of Science in Criminal Justice and Criminology.
-Certificate students in criminal justice and criminology will complete 15 credits in coursework in trauma-informed care, nine of which can double count toward MSCJC graduation requirements, while six must be taken above and beyond these required credits.
+Certificate students in the Master of Science in Criminal Justice and Criminology will complete 15 credits in trauma-informed coursework, nine of which can double count toward MSCJC graduation requirements.
+Six credits must be taken above and beyond these required credits.

-Graduate Certificate in Trauma-Informed Care for Master’s in Criminal Justice and Criminology Students
+Graduate Certificate with Master’s in Criminal Justice and Criminology

 CRM JST 970: Women and the Criminal Justice System3 credits